The translation of this document is outdated.

 equipment) and upon individual request of a service recipient.

-of goods and services, sending commercial communications,
+goods and services, sending commercial communications, offering

-transmission of information in an electronic communications
+of information in an electronic communications network or access

-storage of information, and also online intermediation platform
+information, and also online intermediation platform

 services;